Aalto-Electric-Drives/motulator/docs/_sources/drive_examples/gradnet/index.rst

 GradNet Models
 --------------

 These examples demonstrate a physics-constrained neural network framework for dynamic modeling of saturable synchronous machines, including spatial harmonics.
 The gradient networks are based on [#Cha2025]_.
-A 5.6-kW PM-SyRM provides the dataset.
+A 5.6-kW PM-SyRM and 28-kW PM-SyRM provide the dataset.
 Both the control and plant models are parameterized by neural networks.

 .. rubric:: References